dvogt23/webdiffbot/README.md

 The `CHATID` you can get here: [RawDataBot](https://t.me/RawDataBot)

-Then build `docker compose build` and run your container for a check `docker compose run webpage_monitor`.
-If you have a different hash, than in `content_hash.txt`, you will get notified by Telegram.
+Then build `docker compose build` and run your container for a check `docker compose run webpage_monitor` or run it permanently with `docker compose up -d` if you have set an `INTERVALL` in your `.env` file. each url in your envs will get a hashed filename with the actual markdownifief content. in your notification about content change, you will get the specific diff via telegram.

 ## License